analogdevicesinc/ai8x-training/README.md

 When using the `-8` command line switch, all module outputs are quantized to 8-bit in the range  [-128...+127] to simulate hardware behavior.
 The last layer can optionally use 32-bit output for increased precision.
 This is simulated by adding the parameter `wide=True` to the module function call.

+#### Batch Normalization

+Batch normalization after `Conv2d` layers is supported using “fusing”.
+The fusing operation merges the effect of batch normalization layers into the parameters of the preceding convolutional layer.
+For detailed information about batch normalization fusing/folding, see Section 3.2 of the following paper: https://arxiv.org/pdf/1712.05877.pdf.

+After fusing/folding, the network will not contain any batchnorm layers.
+The effects of batch normalization will instead be expressed by modified weights and biases of the preceding convolutional layer.
+If the trained network contains batchnorm layers, the `batchnormfuser.py` script (see [BatchNorm Fusing](#BatchNorm-Fusing)) should be called before `quantize.py` to fuse the batchnorm layers.
+To be able perform folding/fusing by running `batchnormfuser.py`, a second model architecture should be defined without batchnorm layers.
+This architecture should be exactly the same as the input model architecture, except for the removal of all batchnorm layers.

 ### Model Comparison and Feature Attribution

 Both TensorBoard and Manifold can be used for model comparison and feature attribution.